anoneurips2023/ttnet_AAAI/README.md

-# TTnet submission NeurIPS 2023
+# TTnet submission AAAI 2024

 This repository is the implementation Reproducibility part for submitted paper.